OWASP/QRLJacking/README.md

 1. Open your Firefox browser.
 2. Write "about:config" in the url area, click the "I'll be careful, I promise" confirmation button.
-3. Search for a preference named "security.csp.enable" and change it's value to "false" by double clicking it to allow performing an XHR Request from a different domain (we're not supporting leaving this preference disabled, you may do that while testing, but after that you should set the preference to its original state).
+3. Search for a preference named "security.csp.enable" and change its value to "false" by double clicking it to allow performing an XHR Request from a different domain (we're not supporting leaving this preference disabled, you may do that while testing, but after that you should set the preference to its original state).
-4. Install the Greasemonkey addon (https://addons.mozilla.org/en-US/firefox/addon/greasemonkey) and be sure that the module file "WhatsAppQRJackingModule.js" is loaded and already running.
+4. Install the Greasemonkey add-on (https://addons.mozilla.org/en-US/firefox/addon/greasemonkey) and be sure that the module file "WhatsAppQRJackingModule.js" is loaded and already running.
 5. Now we're ready.
 Browse to our example "https://web.whatsapp.com" on your side and wait for a WhatsApp session to be loaded.
 Greasemonkey should now inject our WhatsApp module file to catch.
 6. Send the direct link of the final phishing page to a victim.